• Page 1 Chronology

 Petroform at Whiteshell Park, Manitoba

-Whiteshell Provincial Park's petroforms serve as reminders of the instructions given to the Anishinaabe by the Creator Gitche Manitou.
+Whiteshell Provincial Park's petroforms serve as reminders of the instructions given to the Anishinaabe by the creator Gitche Manitou.
 The Anishinaabe Midewiwin, or Grand Medicine Society, considers the area containing the petroforms to be "Manito Ahbee", where the Gitche Manitou sits.
 It is the site where the Gitche Manitou lowered the original Anishinaabe from the sky to the ground according to oral history.

 wikicommons